-Breadcrumb Navigation Examined: Best Practices & Examples
+Breadcrumb Navigation: Best Practices and Examples

 Breadcrumb navigation is often overlooked in the design and development process.
-Some people may see it as unnecessary while others may feel it is too big of a hassle for what its worth.
-Fact of the matter is, breadcrumb navigation will greatly increase the usability of a website.
-Breadcrumbs give users an alternative method of navigation, allow them to see where they stand in the hierarchy of a website, and will reduce the number of steps needed to navigate to a higher-level within a website.
+Some people may see it as unnecessary, while others may feel it is too big of a hassle for what its worth.
+The fact of the matter is, breadcrumb navigation will significantly increase the usability of a website.

-Outlined here are the different types of breadcrumb navigation being used today, why they are important, and how they should best be implemented online.
+Outlined here are the different types of breadcrumb navigation being used today, why they are essential, and how they should best be implemented online.
 Also included here for your reference are over 30 examples of how breadcrumbs are being used online today.
-Remember, while it is likely that breadcrumb navigation will not make or break a website it will provide an added benefit to your users by increasing the overall usability and functionality of your website.

 Breadcrumb Types